 What Is a Counterfeit?

 Although the word counterfeit is also used in discussion about forged art or other commercial products such as bags or shoes; these are not the kinds of counterfeits covered by federal criminal law.
 Those kinds of fakes are typically punished under fraud and trademark laws.
 Interestingly, when these cases do fall under prohibitions on counterfeiting it is typically on account of the forged documentation relating to the fake piece, rather than the fake item itself, that causes liability.

 Fakes that are forbidden by federal law involve the production, possession, and use of fake documents that are used to defraud the U.S. government.
 Counterfeit items that are covered by federal counterfeit crime laws include:

 A comprehensive list of prohibited counterfeit or forged instruments is located in U.S. Code, Chapter 25.

 Counterfeiting crimes include a number of activities associated with fakes.
-Some of the acts associated with counterfeits that can result in criminal prosecution include:
+In addition to counterfeiting, the following crimes involving counterfeits also may be prosecuted:

 Prosecutions for counterfeiting may include many separate charges for these actions in association with the underlying counterfeit goods.

 Penalties for specific kinds of counterfeiting vary, but counterfeiting U.S. securities carries a potential fine of up to $250,000 and a maximum of 25 years in federal prison.
 Penalties are increased where the crime resulted in financial gain, or resulted in another party suffering a financial loss.
 Penalties may be up to double the amount gained or lost.
 Issuance of false securities is punished with fines and a maximum 20 year prison sentence.
 Forging postage stamps carries possible fines and imprisonment for not more than five years.

 Charged With Counterfeiting Crimes?
 Reach Out to a Criminal Defense Attorney